Redman Surname

 The religious adherence of those carrying the last name is primarily Methodist (45%) in Ireland and Orthodox (50%) in Russia.

-In The United States Redman are 13.11% more likely to be registered with the Republican Party than The US average, with 59.88% being registered with the party.
+In The United States those bearing the Redman last name are 13.11% more likely to be registered with the Republican Party than The US average, with 59.88% being registered to vote for the party.

 The amount Redman earn in different countries varies greatly.
 In Norway they earn 49.2% less than the national average, earning 175,822 kr per year; in South Africa they earn 68.36% more than the national average, earning R 400,092 per year; in United States they earn 1.1% less than the national average, earning $42,674 USD per year and in Canada they earn 1.61% more than the national average, earning $50,481 CAD per year.